true-north-engineering/pbz-educ/lab2/SOLUTIONS.md

 # Lab 6 - Expose `todo-single` application

-Use `oc` command to expose `animals` application.
+Use `oc` command to expose `todo-single` application.
 Alternatively, you can use OpenShift web interface to do so.

 Once deployment is exposed, find the service that was created using `oc` comand and in web interface.